 Our experience of separating our non-ID twins

 My husband and I discussed what we’d do before we applied for infant school.
 We quickly agreed we’d separate them.
-Maria and Gabby differ a little academically and substantially in character.
+They differ a little academically and substantially in character.
 One tended to dominate a bit more at pre-school.

-We were very lucky as the school approached me very early on and asked me what we wanted to do.
-They didn’t try to influence us at all, although I think they were very happy with our choice.
+We were very lucky as the school approached me early on and asked what we wanted to do.
+They didn’t try to influence us at all, but I think were happy with our choice.

-We’d talked to them beforehand to make sure they were happy to be separated, and they were fine from the outset.
-There are plenty of opportunities for them to interact at school and they soon realised this (they also do after school clubs together).
-Although they gravitated towards each other at play time, they quickly made their own friends.
-They are now in year one and continue to love it.
-They have their own firm friends, but continue to play with each other… after all they are very good friends!
+We talked to our twins beforehand to make sure they were happy to be separated.
+They were fine from the outset.
+There’re plenty of opportunities for them to interact at school and they soon realised this (they also do after school clubs together).
+Although they initially gravitated towards each other at play time, they quickly made their own friends.
+They’re now in year one and continue to love it.

 They love telling me about their different days; there’s no jealousy because someone told me first.
 Also, they genuinely like to hear about the others’ experiences.

-It can be quite challenging keeping on top of which class is doing what.
+It’s challenging keeping on top of which class is doing what.
 There’s double the class bake sales, one needs to take something in one day, the other on a different day.
 Sometimes the same school trip is on different days.
 Also, class meetings happen simultaneously so I have to decide which one to go to (I alternate).
-I always get confused about which friends are in which classes.
-Once I’d got a a handle on it, I got even more confused when they jumbled the classes up for year one.
+I get confused about which friends are in which classes, especially when they mix up the classes each year.